Sangguniang Panlungsod: Presiding officer

-The city vice mayor serves as the presiding officer of the Sangguniang Panlungsod, although he/she has no voting privilege except in cases to break a deadlock.
-In the absence of the vice mayor, a temporary presiding officer is assigned by the members of the Sangguniang Panlungsod from among themselves.
+The city vice mayor serves as the presiding officer of the Sangguniang Panlungsod.
+The vice mayor does not have voting privileges except to cast a vote in the event of a tie.
+In the absence of the vice mayor, a temporary presiding officer is elected by the members of the Sangguniang Panlungsod from among themselves.

 Regular members

-The number of elected councilors a city's Sangguniang Panlungsod is entitled to is determined by statutes.
-In some cases, the number of regular SP members and/or the delineation of SP districts is provided in the city's own charter (e.g., Sorsogon City) or in a separate Congressional Act (e.g., Bacoor).
+The number of elected councilors to which a city's Sangguniang Panlungsod is entitled is determined by law.
+In some cases, the number of regular members and the delineation of Sangguniang Panlungsod districts are provided for in the city's charter, such as in Sorsogon City, or in a separate act of Congress, such as in Bacoor.

-In absence of such provisions, the Republic Acts numbered 6636 and 7166 provide that the default size of a city's SP is ten members, elected at large.
+In the absence of such provisions, Republic Acts Nos.
+6636 and 7166 provide for a default composition of ten elected members for a city's Sangguniang Panlungsod, elected at large.
 The exceptions are: